10 Site Characterization

 State of the science: Understanding of many aspects of PFAS, such as toxicology and behavior in the environment, is changing rapidly.
 This may require reevaluation of earlier assumptions and conclusions throughout the site characterization process.

 Analytical methodologies: Analytical methodologies continue to be developed and improved.
-Specific attention must be paid to a wide variety of factors, such as analytical methods, detection/reporting limits, and parameter lists that are continuing to expand.
-See Section 11.2, Analytical Methods/Techniques, for more details.
+Specific attention must be paid to a wide variety of factors, such as analytical methods, detection/reporting limits, and parameter lists that are continuing to expand ( see Section 11.2).

 Sampling methodologies: Cross-contamination potential may exist due to the presence of PFAS in consumer products; many regulatory agencies require a precautionary approach to sampling prohibiting the use of materials that may be treated with PFAS.
 See Section 11.1, Sampling, for more details.

 Regulatory environment: The regulatory environment remains in flux, with changing regulatory limits, sampling procedures, and compounds of interest.
-Investigators must remain vigilant to identify impacts to the site characterization.
-See Section 8, Basis of Regulations, for more details.
+Investigators should review current regulatory requirements to identify impacts to the site characterization (see Section 8, and the Regulatory Programs Summary Excel file).

 10.1.2 Source, Fate, and Transport Properties

-Further, because of the widespread use of PFAS-containing products, there may be multiple locations that act as a source of PFAS at a site.
+Further, because of the large number and varying chemical and physical properties of PFAS, and widespread use of PFAS-containing products, there may be multiple locations that act as a source of PFAS at a site.
 In addition, PFAS are often detected at low levels in samples from locations without any apparent or nearby sources.
 In those instances, there may be a need to evaluate the site-specific anthropogenic ambient background concentrations and determine their contribution to PFAS concentrations in environmental media at a site.
 See, for example, Strynar et al. (2012).

 Secondary Sources